DevOps for Small Applications

 You will merge your Scrum software development teams, quality assurance groups, operations teams and testing groups into single product teams.

-You will define cross-functional teams as documented in the Scrum Guide.
+You will define cross-functional teams as documented in the Scrum.

 Benefits